desolaser/todo-app/README.md

 # React graphql todo app

-This is an app made with React that uses graphQL apollo client to fetch data from a graphQL apollo server.
+This is an app made with React that uses graphQL apollo client to fetch data from a graphQL apollo server with user authentication.

 # Dependencies